-The pinnacle of Rugby League is the State Of Origin Series, and the 2018 version of this exciting event will conclude on July 11.
-Played with passion and pride, this will mark the thirty-seventh ‘state verse state’ meeting between the QLD Maroons and NSW Blues.
+The pinnacle of Rugby League is the State Of Origin Series, and the pivotal third game of the 2019 version of this exciting event will take place on Wednesday, July 10.
+Played with passion and pride, this will mark the thirty-eighth ‘state verse state’ meeting between the QLD Maroons and NSW Blues.

-This season’s edition has delivered a memorable series, and your prime time NRL viewing need not end when it is over, with Super Saturday and Sunday Footy available to enjoy on a standard or HD TV, as well as with live mobile streaming options using the informaton below.
+This season’s edition promises to deliver a memorable series, and your prime time NRL viewing need not end when it is over, with Super Saturday and Sunday League available to enjoy at home on TV, as well as with live mobile streaming options using the information below.

 State of Origin officially played its inaugural season in 1980, but it wasn’t until two years later in 1982 that the series took on its current three-game format.
 For the first couple of decades or so, the results were incredibly even, with the first 24 series resulting in 12 NSW victories, 10 Queensland wins, and two draws.
-Since then, the Maroons have taken over, winning eight in a row between 2006-2013, and 11 of the past 12.
-Last year, the Blues went excruciatingly close to earning themselves a rare victory, opening up a 1-0 lead before losing Game 2 16-18, and ultimately losing the series.
+Since then, the Maroons have taken over, winning eight in a row between 2006-2013, and 10 of the past 12.
+Last year, the Blues got the verdict and wrapped up the series in Sydney when down to 12 men in the last 10 minutes.
+Queensland played at home in the third game, a dead rubber, and were most impressive, giving them hope for 2019.

 Maroons vs Blues Game 3 Live TV Times

 Fixtures shown as Sydney time.
-State of Origin replay times exclusive to Foxtel with the first airing Thursday the 12th of July at 7.00am on the Fox League channel.
+State of Origin replay times exclusive to Foxtel and Kayo Sports.
 If you’re out and about you may also stream the Origin live to a host of mobile devices with the 9Now app.

 Live NRL Streaming and a Free trial

-If you enjoy Rugby League action then Fox Sports is the place for you, televising every match of every round Live before the grand final, including the contests on NRL Super Saturday or Sunday Footy that are not available on Free to Air TV, as well as host of other channels dedicated to sport.
+If you enjoy Rugby League action then Fox Sports (Foxtel/Kayo) is the place for you, televising every match of every round Live and ad-break free before the grand final.
+This includes the contests on NRL Super Saturday or Sunday League that are not available on Free to Air TV, as well as replays of the games you may have missed and an opportunity to watch the NRL live online with compatible internet connected devices.

 Get Kayo Sports FREE Trial